bryanless/Windrise-Swift/README.md

 ### Prerequisites

+#### OS & Software
+> Requirements might be lower, the app is developed using the system listed below
 * macOS Monterey 12.4
 * Xcode 13.4
 * iOS 15.4
-> Requirements might be lower, the app is developed using the system listed above

 ### Installation